Fit as a Mama Bear

 Let it sit at room temperature for 5-10 minutes before enjoying it.

-If you store it in the fridge to thaw overnight it's delicious but just a bit too soft.
+If you store it in the fridge to thaw overnight, it's delicious but just a bit too soft.

-Frequently Asked Questions About Peanut Butter Protein Fudge
+Peanut Butter Protein Fudge FAQs

 How long does protein fudge last in the freezer?

-Freezer fudge can last 2-3 months in the freezer so long as it is in an air tight container in which it can’t get “freezer burn” on it.
+Freezer fudge can last 2-3 months in the freezer, so long as it is in an air-tight container in which it can’t get “freezer burn” on it.

 Can I use chocolate protein powder in place of collagen powder?